SKsudhanshukumar/Employee-SalaryPredict-Pro/README.md

 ### Model Training Issues
 - Ensure CSV files are present in `/server/` directory
-- Check file permissions and format
+- Check file permissions and format (CSV with headers required)
 - Monitor console for training progress logs
-- Verify sufficient memory for large datasets
+- Verify sufficient memory for large datasets (>100MB files may require more RAM)
+- Check for proper column names: `salary`, `experience`, `department`, `location`, `education_level`, `company_size`

+### File Upload Problems
+- Maximum file size is 10MB per upload
+- Only CSV files are supported
+- Ensure proper CSV format with comma separators
+- Check that file contains required columns
+- Monitor upload progress in the data upload section

+### Performance Issues
+- Clear browser cache if UI becomes unresponsive
+- Check network tab for failed API requests
+- Monitor memory usage in browser dev tools
+- Disable browser extensions that might interfere
+- Use Chrome/Firefox for best performance

+### Keyboard Shortcuts Not Working
+- Ensure no other applications are capturing the key combinations
+- Try using `Cmd` instead of `Ctrl` on macOS
+- Check that focus is on the main application window
+- Refresh the page if shortcuts stop responding

 ## 📞 Support & Debugging